 - B. An employee requesting sick leave shall inform their immediate supervisor or other designated person of the fact and the reason within one-half (1⁄2) hour after their scheduled starting time.
 Employees who work in a twenty-four (24) hour per day, seven (7) day per week program (e.g., 9-1-1, Sheriff) must provide a one (1) hour prior to their scheduled starting time notification.
 Failure to properly notify the designated person on the first day of illness may result in denial of sick leave for the period of absence.
 Subsequent notification beyond the first day of absence will be governed by the nature of the circumstances and the requirements established by the employee's appointing authority.
 Failure to do so may result in denial of sick leave for the period of absence.
-In the case of a condition exceeding three (3) consecutive calendar days, a physician's statement specifying the employee will submit to such medical examination, nursing visit, or other inquiry which the Employer deems necessary. - C. For each completed eighty (80) hours (including overtime) compensated, an employee earns 4.6 hours of sick leave (70 hours earns 4.0 hours of sick leave).
+In the case of a condition exceeding three (3) consecutive calendar days, a physician's statement specifying the employee's inability to report to work and the probable date of recovery will be required.
+The employee will submit to such medical examination, nursing visit, or other inquiry which the Employer deems necessary. - C. For each completed eighty (80) hours (including overtime) compensated, an employee earns 4.6 hours of sick leave (70 hours earns 4.0 hours of sick leave).
 Active pay status is defined as hours during which an employee is eligible to receive pay, such as hours worked, hours on vacation, hours on holiday leave, hours on compensatory time, and hours of paid sick leave.
 Other than full-time employees will be credited with sick leave on a basis proportionate to the hours paid each pay period. - D. Sick leave shall be charged in minimum amounts of one-half (1⁄2) hour.
 Employees absent on sick leave shall be paid at the same basic hourly, daily, or biweekly rate as when they are working.
 The amount of sick leave time any one (1) employee may accrue is unlimited.